spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 laddr = "tcp://0.0.0.0:26603"
 ```

 ### 2. EXTERNAL address (P2P)

-Add HOST IP/Public IP to the list of external address in config.toml, this is essential for outgoing connections.
+Add HOST IP/Public IP to the list of external address in config.toml, this is where the HOST node is listening to.

 Here I will add my PROXMOX_HOST_IP/PUBLIC_IP  and respective port to external_address under P2P configuration

 ### (a) NON_PROXMOX nodes hosting validator/fullnode

-use PUBLIC IP (one from -ifconfig) and port same as p2p port (DEFAULT port as this is recommended option and not changed above)
+use PUBLIC IP (one from -ifconfig) and port same as p2p port (DEFAULT port (26656) as this is recommended option and not changed above)

 ```
 external_address=<PUBLIC_IP>:26656